 • lactation.

-Appointment during pregnancy and lactation
+Prescription during pregnancy and lactation

 Reviews of Ceftriaxone during pregnancy confirm that the drug is indeed a very powerful and very effective antibacterial agent that can not only cure the underlying disease, but also prevent the development of its complications.

-Dosage and method of application
+Dosage and method of administration

 As indicated in the instructions for use, Ceftriaxone is administered intramuscularly and intravenously (stream or drip).

-For infants and children under 12 years of age, the daily dose is 20-80 mg / kg.
+For infants and children under 12 years of age, the daily dose is 20-80 mg/kg.
 In children weighing 50 kg or more, adult doses are used.

 For the treatment of gonorrhea, the dose is 250 mg IM, once.